hwborchers/gsoc-r/README.md

 | Social Relations Analyses in R | Felix Schönbrodt | schmukle |  |
 | A GUI for Graphics Using ggplot2 and Deducer | Ian Fellows | hadley |  |
 | rgeos - an R wrapper for GEOS | rundel | Roger Bivand |  |

+For more information about these projects see the [Projects 2010](http://www.r-project.org/gsoc/2010/) page on the R-Project server.
+Results of finished projects are available on the [gsoc-2010-r-project](https://code.google.com/p/google-summer-of-code-2010-r-project/) page.

 ### 2011